Population control: Wildlife population control

 Wildlife contraception is used to regulate populations of animals in the wild and halt reproduction.
 For example, vaccines are currently being used in deer populations.
 GonaCon, which was developed by the US Department of Agriculture, encourages the production of antibodies in the sex drive hormones.
 Specifically, it is said to remove the oestrous cycles from the females, which initially attracts the males; without the oestrous cycles, males are not interested in mating.
 Another type of vaccine that is being used in deer is called porcine zona pellucida (PZP).
 PZP works by blocking sperm with antibodies on the deer's egg surface.

 When preventing reproduction fails to control populations, methods such as lethal trapping, live trapping, egg/roost site manipulation, live-ammunition shooting, and chemical euthanization are used to maintain populations.

 Lethal trapping is a method used to kill animals.
 This type of method is usually monitored in order to ensure no ethical or public concerns arise.
 While this tactic is most commonly used on small animals, populations of larger animals such as beavers and foxes are also controlled with this type of method.

 Live trapping is a method used to capture a variety of animals.
 From small animals to large animals, this type of population control method uses barrel traps, restraining snares, and leg-hold devices.
 Just like the lethal trapping method, this tactic also needs to be regularly monitored to ensure no ethical concerns arise, as well as reduce animal distress.
 Specifically, this type of population control method is popular with capturing birds.

 Egg/roost site manipulation is used on birds to prevent them from nesting in prohibited areas.
-Water spray is popular in urban and agricultural areas as it uses sprinklers to omit surfactants.
+Water spray is popular in urban and agricultural areas as it uses sprinklers to emit surfactants.
 The surfactants then control bird populations by killing and preventing future birds from nesting.

 Live-ammunition shooting uses firearms to eliminate animals such as birds and bears.
 Because this type of population control method is restricted in many parts of the world, it is only to be used when other control methods have failed.

 Chemical euthanization refers to the use of chemicals to cause an easy or painless death and is divided into three categories: acute toxins, anticoagulants and decalcifiers, and fumigants.
 Acute toxins only require a single dose to kill animals, whereas anticoagulants and decalcifiers require numerous doses over time.
 Fumigants are used to suffocate animals underground.
 While this type of population control method poses ethical concerns, the World Society for the Protection of Animals (WSPA) believes it is necessary when human health or the safety of other animals are at risk.
 To ensure this control method is humane, WSPA states that it must be painless, achieve rapid unconsciousness followed by death, minimize animal fear and distress, and be reliable and irreversible.

 Population control also plays a significant role in managing and controlling invasive species so that they are eliminated before becoming abundant and causing any ecological harm.